 A third challenge is that Outlook files do not deduplicate well.
 Users backing up Outlook files find that their space usage rapidly increases with every change, however trivial.

-For these reasons, both we and Microsoft recommend that Outlook files not be backed up directly.
+For these reasons, Microsoft recommends and we agree that Outlook files not be backed up directly.
 Microsoft provided an add-in for previous versions of Outlook that will make backup copies of its file at regular intervals.
 You can then have SpiderOak back up these copies instead of the original and avoid the problems mentioned above.
 We do not know if Microsoft has made the add-in available for the current version of Outlook.

 For further information about managing Outlook's files, see Microsoft's Knowledge Base article on the subject.